petermora/nimLazy/README.md

 Printing an iterator with echo calls
 $, which creates a deepCopy of the object without modifying it.
- We have peek(), peekList(), $, [] and hasNext() functions, which doesn't modify their iterator, but copies instead.
+ We have peek(), peekList(), $, [] and hasNext() functions, which doesn't modify their iterator parameter, but copies instead.
 We can use [] get values:
 ```nim
 var countFromZero = count(0)